pssterling/HeadFirstC-Exercises/README.md

 # HeadFirstC-Exercises
-Exercises from teh Head First C# Book
+Exercises from the Head First C# Book